Skip to content

 Answer: Interstate 10.

-Why it works in the car: It links the Interstate numbering pattern to a real transcontinental route.
+Why it lands: It ties the Interstate numbering pattern to a route the car might actually be on.

 69. What is a scenic byway recognized for?
 (Medium)